A Detailed Comparison Between Component and Coaxial Speakers

 Woofers: They are another special part of an audio system.
 As far as their range of frequency is concerned, they are responsible for taking care of low frequency sound in the range of 40 to 1,000 Hz.
 Though this also paves way for some overlapping between them and mid-priced speakers, it usually doesn’t happen because the latter aren’t capable of producing the type of sound the former can.

 Subwoofers: Just like super tweeters, subwoofers are designed to handle extremely low frequency sound well, ranging from just 40 to 200 Hz.
+They usually house multiple woofers.
+If you want really high quality subwoofers, check out these competition subwoofers (though they're not ACTUALLY for any sort of competition).
+They just produce higher quality sound.

 These aren’t exactly as common as their other counterpart, but believed to be offering a better quality of sound.
 However, comparatively, they are much more difficult to install.